Adaptive Technology Lab

 The Kurzweil 3000 allows you to scan your work (textbooks, papers, etc) onto the computer screen and listen to it as an animated voice reads it aloud.
 In addition, Kurzweil 3000 provides help with study skills and editing.
 The system’s rich feature set can assist you with reading, reading comprehension, vocabulary development, organization of information, writing, spelling, self-editing, and study skills.

-Read and Write is simple to use.
-When you open it, The Read and Write toolbar appears on top of any open application, waiting for your commands.
+Read&Write is simple to use.
+When you open it, The Read&Write toolbar appears on top of any open application, waiting for your commands.

 Learning Ally is a volunteer-based, non-profit organization that provides access to educational, professional and technical material at virtually no charge to visually, physically and learning disabled individuals.

 This material enables students to achieve educational and professional success promoting independence, increasing productivity and enhancing their self-esteem and quality of life.

 Learning Ally has established the Books On Tape Program to meet the growing demand of schools and institutions who benefit from their services.
 You can borrow books based on what classes you are taking.
 You may select one or a combination of books.

 Write Out Loud

 The Write Out Loud program is a talking word processor that offers many of the same advantages as Read&Write.